 We record your requests for information and any feedback we receive from you and record emails for quality assurance purposes.

 We may also collect technical information relating to your use of our website, including your browser type or the Internet Protocol (IP) address used to connect your computer to the Internet.

 We also gather general information about the use of our website, such as which pages users visit most often and which services, events or facilities are of most interest.
 We may also track which pages users visit when they click on links in emails.
-We may use this information to personalise the way our website is presented when users visit, to make improvements to our website and to ensure we provide the best service for users.
+We may use this information to personalise our emails to you and the way our website is presented when users visit, to make improvements to our website and to ensure we provide the best service for users.
 Wherever possible we use aggregated or anonymous information which does not identify individual visitors to our website.

 We obtain personal information from you when you use our website, enquire about our activities, register with us, send or receive an email, ask a question or otherwise provide us with personal information.

 We may also receive information about you from third parties, for example from data providers or from individuals or third-party organisations who share our interests and may introduce you to us.

 As you interact with our website, we may automatically collect information about you, such as the details of the company you work for, we collect this personal data through a third-party enquiry management system that uses algorithms and other similar technologies to create a profile about you.

 We may also match the information you give us against information from third party sources such as your company website to build a more complete profile of you.

 We collect this information for the purpose of contacting you with relevant updates about our business including marketing messages.
 The lawful basis for which we process your information is: